SLAB-NLP/BUG/README.md

 #### <img src="https://user-images.githubusercontent.com/6629995/132018731-6ec8c4e3-12ac-474c-ae6c-03c1311777f4.png" width="20" /> Balanced BUG
 25,504 sentences, randomly sampled from Full BUG to ensure balance between male and female entities and between stereotypical and non-stereotypical gender role assignments.

-**_NOTE:_**
-These partitions vary slightly from those reported in the paper due improvments and bug fixes post submission.
-For reprducibility's sake, you can access the dataset from the submission [here](https://drive.google.com/file/d/1b4Q-X1vVMoR-tIVd-XCigamnvpy0vi3F/view?usp=sharing).

 ## Evaluations
 See below instructions for reproducing our evaluations on BUG.